manxeguin/manxeguin.github.io/pages/posts/web-performance-streaming.md

 ---

-## ☕ Streaming in Java
+## ☕ streaming in Java

 Let’s create a simple example using Java with the Quarkus framework.

-(Note: I’m not a Java expert — I just picked it because I’ve used it in a previous job and it’s still widely used in many companies.)
+(Note: I’m not a Java expert.
+I picked it because I’ve used it in a previous job and it’s still widely used in many companies.)

 Just like in the Instagram example, we want to start sending the HTML early while we work on some server data.
 To do that, we can stream the response in two parts: